Ruby/Rails image and video upload

 For example, uploading a local image file named 'my_image.jpg':

-The file to upload can be specified as a local path, a remote HTTP or HTTPS URL, a whitelisted storage bucket (S3 or Google Storage) URL, a base64 data URI, or an FTP URL.
-For details, see File source options.
+The file to upload can be specified as a local path, a remote HTTP or HTTPS URL, a whitelisted storage bucket (S3 or Google Storage) URL, a data stream, a base64 data URI, or an FTP URL.
+For details and code examples of uploading using each of these data source types, see Required upload parameters.

-For details on all available upload options and parameters, see the Media upload documentation, and the upload method of the Upload API Reference.
+For details on all available upload functionality, see the Upload guide, and the upload method of the Upload API Reference.

 Rails video upload

-You upload videos in exactly the same way as images.
-However, the upload
+You upload videos in the same way as images.
+However, with videos, you must specify the resource_type

 method supports uploading files only up to 100 MB.
 To upload larger videos, use the upload_large method, which uploads large files to the cloud in chunks.